MP Estate Planning UK

 Which assets matter most: property, cash, investments and pensions

 Not all value sits in the house.
-Cash, stocks and pension pots can fund ongoing support.
+Cash, investments, and pension pots can fund ongoing support for a surviving spouse without touching the property.

 Age and needs factors to weigh up

-• Does the surviving spouse need stable accommodation for health or lifestyle?
+• Does the surviving spouse need stable accommodation for health or lifestyle reasons — for example, adapted housing or proximity to medical support?

-• Would a half share plan or a fixed share be fair given prior provision?
+• Would a half-share plan or a fixed share be fair, given what each partner has already provided?

 Maintenance obligations and potential claims on the estate

 Plan early.
-Often the best answer is a housing solution plus separate financial support from other assets.
+Often the best answer is a housing solution (life interest trust over the property) combined with separate financial support for dependants from other assets such as life insurance or pension nominations.
 For tax and practical detail, see inheritance tax rules for married couples.

 Home ownership basics that can override your wishes